UBrau/SPARpipe/README.md

    and the script `1_demultiplex.pl`.
 If demultiplexing is done otherwise, make sure that file names are compatible with downstream steps as sample numbers and batch IDs are taken from file names.
 2. Map demultiplexed FASTQ files to junction libraries using `2_align.pl`.
+This is done separately for fwd and rev reads.
 3. Extract read counts and metrics from BAM, and generate files with raw PSI, RPM, read counts, and pseudo-inclusion/exclusion reads using `3_count.pl`.
 In case the project is distributed over several 'batches' (e.g. re-using barcodes andrun in different lanes), they will be combined.